aftershavetf2/TF2Monitor/README.md

 When "Show friendships" is checked, there are white connections between friends.

-## Chat

-The chat panel displays all chat messages from the game with team colors (blue/red).
-Dead players are prefixed with "_DEAD_" and team chat messages are prefixed with "(TEAM)".
-Translated chat texts have black background and white text.
-Click on a player's name in chat to see their details in the right panel.

-## Kill Feed

-The kill feed shows recent kills in the game.
-Critical hits are indicated with "(crit)" after the weapon name.
-Click on a player's name to see their details.

 ## Player Details Panel

 Click on any player's name in the scoreboard, chat, or kill feed to open the player details panel on the right side.
 This panel shows: